1214658495/my-wiki-test/docs/3_3_GMSL2_Camera_Splitter/GMSL2_Camera_Splitter.md

 ### 1. GMSL2 Camera Splitter Integration with Customer's Self-developed Platform

-Use Splitter when connecting to different domain controllers
+Using the Splitter when connecting to different domain controllers:

 <div style={{textAlign: 'center'}}>
     <img src="https://raw.githubusercontent.com/1214658495/myWikiFiles/main/3_3_GMSL2_Camera_Splitter/GMSL2_Camera_Splitter_B.png" alt="Splitter block diagram"
     style={{maxWidth: '100%', height:'auto'}} />
-    <p>Splitter block diagram - when connecting different domains</p>
+    <p>Splitter block diagram - Configuration for connecting to different domain controllers</p>
 </div>

-### **Operating steps**
+#### **Operating Procedure**
-1. Connect the line as above.
+1. Connect the system as shown in the diagram above.
-2. Power on first.
+2. Power up the system first.
-3. The SOC end first performs normal power-on and initializes the camera, and then the SOC end performs power-on and initialization.
+3. Initialize the primary SOC, which will power on and initialize the camera, followed by the secondary SOC's power-on sequence and initialization.
-4. Domain control 1 and 2 (SOC) end operation normal command, light up the camera.
+4. Execute normal operation commands from both Domain Controllers 1 and 2 (SOCs) to activate the camera.

-### **Working logic**
+#### **Operational Logic**
-1. The Splitter device will configure the camera after powering on Power first.
+1. Upon receiving power, the Splitter device automatically configures the connected camera.
-2. Domain Control 1 (SOC) ends, just configure Splitter as a camera, and trigger it as a normal camera, then light it up and work.
+2. Domain Controller 1 (SOC) only needs to configure the Splitter as if it were a camera, then trigger it normally to activate the imaging pipeline.

 :::tip
-Please refer to the software flow and demo code below to develop your driver code.
+Refer to the software flow and example code below to develop your custom driver implementation.
 :::

-#### Software Development demo code
+### 2. Controller Software Development Example Code

 1. **Driver Development**: